taublast/DrawnUi.Maui.Demo/README.md

 You should tweak your design caching to avoid unnecessary re-drawing of elements.
 The basic approach here is to cache small elements at some level.
-For example you would cache small children like cells inside a SkiaScroll as `Image`.
-At the same time avoid using bitmaps where just `Operations` type is enough, for example for __SkiaSvg__ results.
-You cannot include controls cached with type GPU inside controls cached with some different type, think of it like you can't include graphics memory inside cpu memory, will get a crash otherwise.

 When you start using any kind of animations you should start using caching to max your FPS.
 You can check the __DemoApp__ for such examples.

+#### Caching Tips:

+* Cache shapes, svg and text as `Operations`.
+* Prefer caching shadows and gradients as `Image` instead of `Operations`.
+* Cache large static overlays as `GPU`, large static blocks as `Image`.
+* For dinamically changing controls consider `ImageDoubleBuffered`, it consumes double the memory as `Image` but doesn't slow down rendering: you would see the latest prepared cache until the actual state wouldn't finish rendering itsself to a hidden cache layer in background.
+* Do not include controls cached with type GPU inside controls cached with some different type, will get a native crash otherwise.

 #### Loaded Images